RobGeada/graph2net/README.md

 * Any connection to cell output halves the spatial dimensions via a stride-2 operation.
 * If neccesary, 1x1 convolutions are added to an edge to ensure input and output channel sizes match.

+These rules ensure two criteria:
+1) All possible cell matrices correspond to valid, trainable cells.
+2) All cells will increase in channel count and decrease in spatial dimensionality.

 ## Cell Matrix Examples
 Thus, a simple VGGBlock can be loosely specified by: